 It seems like extra work until you see what happens without it.
 Some woods soak up stain like a sponge in random spots.
 So, you need to apply conditioner after sanding but before staining.

-Photo: Youtube | Biscuit Tree Woodworks
+Photo: Biscuit Tree Woodworks

 How to apply pre-stain wood conditioner: